 This is one in-demand and lucrative side job for electricians.
-Nowadays, homeowners like to renovate their homes and have new kitchens, bathrooms, or bedrooms built or rebuilt.
+Nowadays, homeowners like to have their homes renovated and have new kitchens, bathrooms, or bedrooms built or rebuilt.
 Some homeowners also opt to make outdoor living spaces in their backyard or patio, so they’ll need an expert to install new lighting.

 Smart home setup